 One-click deployment with no additional software or infrastructure to deploy and manage

-With one-click in the AWS Management Console or a single API call, you can enable Amazon GuardDuty on a single account.
+With one-click in the Amazon Web Services Management Console or a single API call, you can enable Amazon GuardDuty on a single account.
 With a few more clicks in the console, you can enable GuardDuty across multiple accounts.
-Amazon GuardDuty supports multiple accounts through AWS Organizations integration as well as natively within GuardDuty.
+Amazon GuardDuty supports multiple accounts through Amazon Organizations integration as well as natively within GuardDuty.
 Once enabled, GuardDuty immediately starts analyzing continuous streams of account and network activity in near real-time and at scale.
 There are no additional security software, sensors, or network appliances to deploy or manage.
 Threat intelligence is pre-integrated into the service and are continuously updated and maintained.